 Evaluate financial data and budgets to make sound fiscal decisions for the public sector.

-Assess the use of technology to assist in solving complex problems and optimizing resources.
+Assess the use of technology to assist in solving complex problems and optimizing resources in the public sector.

 Apply effective communication techniques to address issues and multiple paths for solutions.